On the path separation number of graphs: Proofs

 The key property of $D$ is that if it contains a Hamilton path, then $M_i^j\cup E(G^2_1)$ will contain the desired path.
-The edge probability in $D$ is the same as in $G(n,p/2)$,\footnote{We have an edge in $D$ with probability $p/2$, independent of all the other edges.} therefore it contains a Hamilton path with probability at least $1-n^{-\omega(1)}$ by (\ref{eq:Ham}).
+If $m$ denotes the number of vertices in $D$, then $n/2\leq m\leq n$.
+Each directed edge in $D$, however, is present with probability $p/2$.
+To see this, observe that given any orientation of $M_i^j$, edges of the form $(xy)(uv)$, the form $(xy)u$, the form $y(uv)$ and the form $yu$ depend on the presence of $yu\in E(G^2_1)$.
+The probability that $yu$ is present in $E(G^2_1)$ is $p/2$.
+So, the edge probability in $D$ is the same as in $D(m,p/2)$, which is at least that of $G(m,p/2)$, therefore it contains a Hamilton path with probability at least $1-n^{-7}$ by (\ref{eq:Ham}).